Alcatraz Island: Alcatraz Federal Penitentiary

 The United States Disciplinary Barracks on Alcatraz were acquired by the United States Department of Justice on October 12, 1933, and the island was designated as a federal prison in August 1934.
 Alcatraz was designed to hold prisoners who continuously caused trouble at other federal prisons.
 At 9:40 am on August 11, 1934, the first batch of 137 prisoners arrived at Alcatraz, arriving by railroad from the United States Penitentiary in Leavenworth, Kansas, to Santa Venetia, California.
 They were escorted to Alcatraz, while handcuffed in high security coaches and guarded by 60 special FBI agents, U.S. Marshals and railway security officials.

 Most of the prisoners were notorious bank robbers and murderers.
 The prison initially had a staff of 155, including the first warden James A. Johnston and associate warden J. E. Shuttleworth, both considered to be "iron men".
 The staff were highly trained in security, but not rehabilitation.
+Despite what was said about the jail, prisoners requested to be transferred to Alcatraz Island due to its single-cell occupancy and high quality of food.

 During the 29 years it was in use, the prison held some of the most notorious criminals in American history, including gangsters such as Al Capone, Robert Franklin Stroud (the "Birdman of Alcatraz"), George "Machine Gun" Kelly and Bumpy Johnson, and political terrorists such as Rafael Cancel Miranda, a member of the Puerto Rican Nationalist Party who attacked the United States Capitol building in 1954.
 Others included Mickey Cohen, Arthur R. "Doc" Barker, and Alvin "Creepy" Karpis, who served more time at Alcatraz than any other inmate.

-It also provided housing for the Bureau of Prisons staff and their families.
+Alcatraz Island also served as a residential community for Bureau of Prisons staff and their families.
+Correctional officers and their families lived in designated apartment buildings on the island.
+Children attended a dedicated school and, years later, many created an Alumni Association to share memories and reflect on their distinctive experience growing up on “The Rock.”